One of the great things about traveling in an RV is that anyone can do so with nothing more than a standard driver’s license.

 But with no formal training on how to operate an RV, you may encounter some new questions, such as, do RVs have to stop at weight stations?
 After all, you are driving a small house on wheels down the freeway.

 In most circumstances, RVs are not required to stop at weigh stations.
 Weigh stations are primarily concerned with the weight and safety of business cargo trucks, not private-use vehicles.
-However, each state has its own rules, and certain larger motorhomes, fifth wheels or a travel trailer that weigh over 10,000 pounds may be required to make the stop.
+However, each state has its rules, and certain larger motorhomes, fifth wheels, or travel trailers weighing over 10,000 pounds may be required to make the stop.

 We’ve put together this guide on RV weigh station rules and vehicle weight to help you determine if your RV has to stop at weigh stations.

 Vehicles continually wear on the roads they drive on, and road repairs are an inevitable part of street traffic.

 These repairs can be costly, so weigh stations were put in place to collect taxes to fund them.